Comparison

 Fire Arrow vs building RBAC in your own API

 Authorization in healthcare quickly outgrows simple role checks.
-Patients, clinicians, organisations, CareTeams, and service accounts each need different rules, and those rules must apply consistently across REST, GraphQL, and search.
-Fire Arrow expresses this as configuration; building it yourself is mostly an exercise in keeping the rules consistent.
+Patients, clinicians, organisations, care teams, and service accounts each need different rules, and those rules must apply consistently across every path that reads or writes the data.
+Fire Arrow expresses this as a composable validator chain on top of FHIR resources; building it yourself on a generic backend (Postgres, Hasura, Firebase, or a custom service) is mostly an exercise in keeping the rules consistent across query paths.

 Who this is for